ExitValue.ai

 How much is my medical equipment company worth?

-Medical equipment businesses typically sell for 5-10x EBITDA.
+Medical equipment businesses typically sell for platform-tier earnings multiples.
 A DME company generating $1.5M EBITDA would be valued at $7.5M-$15M.
 Companies with strong recurring consumable revenue (50%+ of sales) and exclusive distribution agreements command the upper end of this range.
 Our data shows a median of 5.4x for deals under $25M.

 Does recurring consumable revenue increase my DME company's value?